notkylemoreau98/Urban-Touch-eCommerce-Store/README.md

-# Urban Touch eCommerce Store Prototype Introduction
+# Urban Touch eCommerce Store Prototype

+## Description

 This is a React application that utilizes hooks and React-router in order to generate a working cart system that processes payments through the Stripe API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This function is analogous to what you would see popular clothing brands use on their websites.

+View live site here: https://www.urbantouchfashion.com/

+## Purpose

+The purpose behind creating this project was to get myself comfortable with using React hooks such as useReducer, as well as learning how to use outside resources inside of a React application such as the axios library and the Stripe payment API.
+I also used this project as a way to sharpen my design skills as this is an original design that is fully responsive.

+## Technologies

+React Hooks: useState, useEffect, useReducer, useContext

+React Packages: React-router, react-currency-format

+Google's Firebase(NoSQL database program): User authentication, Firestore Database to track order history

+Stripe API: Used for payment processing

+Node.js: Simple express server create to assist with Stripe payments

+# How to Run Application

 ## Available Scripts